Skip links

 Apprentice hand building a wall

-Earlier this month, the Ministry of Justice announced that it will change the law to allow prisoners to access apprenticeship opportunities whilst they are still serving time but are out on day release, or nearing the end of their sentence.
+Earlier in 2022, the Ministry of Justice announced that it will change the law to allow prisoners to access apprenticeship opportunities.
+Prisoners will be able to participate while they are still serving time but are out on day release, or nearing the end of their sentence.

-Here at Novus, we’re really excited about this move to allow prisoners to start apprenticeships.
+Here at Novus, we’re really excited about this move to allow prisoners to start an apprenticeship programme.
 Having a clear career path through an apprenticeship will help to reduce reoffending by supporting more of our learners into work.

-As part of the LTE group, we already successfully run apprentice programmes through our Total people brand and we understand the value that apprenticeships can bring, however up until now this valuable path into a chosen career has been unavailable for our learners in prison settings.
+As part of the LTE group, we already successfully run apprentice programmes through our Total people brand.
+We understand the value that apprenticeships can bring, however up until now this valuable path into a chosen career has been unavailable for our learners in prison settings.

 Our Managing Director, Peter Cox said: “Opening up apprenticeships to more prisoners is a positive step in reducing reoffending.
 Using education and training to support offenders from prison into employment is a crucial step in giving them the tools they need to transform their lives.